RESEARCH KEYNOTE SERIES

 He did post-doctoral training in medical imaging at the National Research Council’s Institute for Biodiagnostics and spent over a decade leading the development of Atlantic Canada’s biomedical imaging cluster.
 He has extensive experience in translational neuro-imaging, has been the driving force in taking several biotechnology products to market.

 Title of the talk: Do you know how your brain is doing?
-We didn't so we undertook the technological development of the world's first brain vital sign framework.
+We didn't so we undertook technological development of the world's first brain vital sign framework

 Abstract: Vital signs have been critical to improving health care across the globe.
 In brain care, no such concept existed.
-When the basic axiom - Can't treat what you can't measure - it represented a critical gap.
-This talk will provide an over of the technological development undertaken to deliver the world's first brain vital sign framework along with initial clinical applications in brain injury, aging, and dementia.
-It will showcase the nearly 25 years of studies to identify key electroencephalography (EEG) responses and the rapid push to transfer the technology into the medical grade, deployable, automated, quick, and easy NeuroCatchTM Platform currently rolling out in use across North America.
+Given the basic axiom - You can't treat what you can't measure - the development of brain vital signs addresses a critical gap.
+This talk will provide an overview of the technological delivery of the world's first brain vital signs along with initial clinical applications in brain injury, aging, and dementia.
+It will showcase the nearly 25 years of studies to identify key electroencephalography (EEG) responses and the rapid push to translate this science into a point-of-care technology.
+The technology is a medical grade, deployable, automated, rapid, and easy to use brain vital sign monitor currently rolling out for clinical and research use across North America.